AmaraFinbarrs/Budget-Tracker-App/README.md

 ## How to Use

-Let's say a user names Amara wants to use this app.
+Let's say a user named Amara wants to use this app.
-- Firstly she needs to key in the price of the first item she wants to buy.
+- Firstly, she needs to key in the price of the first item she wants to buy.
 - If she keys in an incorrect price, she can correct it by using the red backspace button.
-- But if she has keyed in the correct value, she can press the green tick button to signal that to the app.
+- If she has keyed in the correct value, she can press the green tick button to signal that to the app.
 - A box will appear asking her what item she bought.
-- Once she types in the item she bought, the app saved it.
+- Once she types in the item she bought, the app saves it.
 - She can now view the item on the History page.
 - She can do the same for every item she buys, and just like that, we have helped Amara track her spending.